What is VPN on computer? 4 reasons why might you need one

 After logging in, you’ll see the main interface.
 This usually includes a list of available server locations or a “Quick Connect” button that picks an optimal server for you.
 Select your desired server location and click the “Connect” button.

-That's it!
-Your computer's internet connection should now be routed through the VPN.
-Most VPN clients will clearly indicate "Connected" status.
+That’s it!
+After successful authentication, your computer’s internet connection is now routed through the service.
+Most VPN clients will clearly indicate “Connected” status.

 5.2.
 Step-by-step to install a VPN browser extension on your computer